Life for Mutual Companies after the “Trump Bump”

 As predominantly fixed income investors, however, mutual companies tend to be more focused on interest rates.
 A full normalization of interest rates is unlikely until 2019.
 Since roughly 80% of P&C bond/cash investments are in 10-year or shorter durations, most mutual company portfolios can expect to have low-yielding bonds for years to come.1 For mutual companies, earnings will likely continue to be suppressed due to continued low yields on invested assets.

-According to Dr. Bob Hartwig, former president and economist for the Insurance Information Institute, investment earnings are still 15% below the pre-financial crisis peak levels, and he predicts investment income earnings won’t return to pre-crisis levels until 2025.2
+According to Dr. Bob Hartwig, investment earnings are still 15% below the pre-financial crisis peak levels, and he predicts investment income earnings won’t return to pre-crisis levels until 2025.2

-A continuation of suppressed yields is projected on returns for 2017: NEAM (New England Asset Management) believes 2017 returns for fixed income portfolios will be slightly lower than 2016 returns.
+A continuation of suppressed yields is projected on returns for 2017; New England Asset Management (NEAM) believes 2017 returns for fixed income portfolios will be slightly lower than 2016 returns.
 NEAM estimates the mean return for fixed income in 2017 will equal 1.18%, with a probability of a negative total return being 1 in 3.3

 What does it all mean?